INSPECTING FIRE SERVICE LIFTS – MONTHLY CHECKS UNDER THE FIRE SAFETY (ENGLAND) REGULATIONS 2022

-Designed for non‑specialists, this course helps you spot issues early, improve compliance, and support safer buildings across your organisation.
+Designed specifically for non‑specialists working in residential buildings, this training helps you strengthen compliance, support safer buildings and improve organisational readiness across your housing stock.

 - Why lift inspections are needed